-The Profit and loss account represents cumulative profits and losses for the year and prior periods.
+The Profit and loss account represents cumulative profits and losses for the year and prior periods, net of dividends.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 SEPTEMBER 2018
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 SEPTEMBER 2020

-20. Share based payments
+22. Share based payments

 The company has a share-based incentive plan ("the Plan") that provides its board of directors discretion in creating employee share option incentives.